 Broken or Chipped Teeth

 If you have a broken jaw because of dental trauma or injuries, such as while playing sports, you must contact an emergency dentist immediately.
 You should also contact your emergency dentist in Houston if you have severe jaw pains, which can be symptomatic of TMJ problems or even a dental abscess.
-The latter is particularly dangerous because it can lead to overall health problems and infections.
+The latter is particularly dangerous because it can lead to health problems and infections.

 Injured Soft Tissues

 A dental abscess is a pus-filled cyst that can lead to severe bodily infections.
 In extreme cases, if left untreated, a dental abscess can also lead to diabetes, heart problems, strokes, and death.
 If you notice the signs and symptoms of a dental abscess, such as a cyst on your gums or teeth, a foul-smelling odor, or a metallic taste in your mouth, please contact your dentist immediately.
-You must also contact your emergency dentist if you have severe toothaches with high fevers because that’s another sign of a dental abscess.
+You must also contact your emergency walk in dental clinic if you have severe toothaches with high fevers because that’s another sign of a dental abscess.

 How will the dentist treat my cracked tooth?